 The island is also known for its red wine, olive oil and goats cheese, while restaurants and café’s serve fresh seafood and other Mediterranean fare.
 For sightseeing, hop on a boat from Malo Jezero to Sv Marija, home of the 12th century Benedictine Monastery.

-Must Do: Dive off Odysseus Cave cliffs, close to the village of Babino Polje.
+We recommend: dive off Odysseus Cave cliffs, close to the village of Babino Polje.